 The Genesis of TritonWear Training Zones

 Our training zones are a direct result of extensive research into the top training zone methodologies from around the world, like France, British Swimming, USA Swimming, Australia Swimming, Urbanchek, and more.

 How did we do it?

 We started by plotting them all against the lactate threshold because it was the only parameter all these systems could agree upon.
 Then, we explored the science behind each system's construction with breakdowns to respect cross-discipline differences.

 What we found was that each methodology was vastly different regarding zoning.
 These differences may quickly affect a swimmer's ability to adapt to changing training environments and new coaches (i.e. going to college).
 Especially considering how likely each coach is to follow a different zoning system.

 Finally, we used our findings' best elements to create a new, universal zoning system.
 You'll find this in the TritonWear app.

-Although lactate testing to determine Lactate Threshold (LT) and Lactate Turning Point (LTP) is still the gold standard for creating speed zones, it is also quite invasive, expensive and cannot be conducted during every training session.
+Although lactate testing is still the gold standard for creating speed zones, it is also quite invasive, expensive and cannot be conducted during every training session.
 TritonWear simplifies the process by updating Critical Swim Speed (CSS) estimates after each tracked pool session, making zoning much easier.

 If you see yourself as a coach with a growth mindset or someone ready to take coaching to the next level, grab this playbook; it's step-by-step guidance to help you integrate data into your training.